israelali1424/Series_63/Cheat Sheet.md

 | **Regulation S**                                | Offers made outside the U.S. to foreign investors.                                                                                                                                                                    |
 | **Rule 144 (Resales of Restricted Securities)** | Allows resales of restricted securities, subject to holding periods and volume limitations.                                                                                                                           |

+### Exempt Securities on the Series 63

+On the Series 63 exam, **exempt securities** refer to those securities that are exempt from registration requirements under state securities laws, as outlined in the Uniform Securities Act.
+These securities can be sold without the need for state registration, although they may still be subject to anti-fraud provisions.

+#### Common Exempt Securities:

+1. **U.S. Government Securities**: Treasury bonds, bills, and notes.
+2. **Municipal Securities**: Bonds issued by states, cities, and other local government entities.
+3. **Securities of Banks and Savings Institutions**: Stocks or bonds issued by banks or savings and loan institutions.
+4. **Commercial Paper**: Short-term debt securities with a maturity of 270 days or less.
+5. **Non-Profit Securities**: Securities issued by non-profit organizations, such as religious or charitable organizations.
+6. **Public Utility Securities**: Securities issued by regulated public utilities.
+7. **Insurance Company Securities**: Securities issued by insurance companies (not variable contracts).

+These securities are generally considered lower risk and thus are exempt from the more stringent state registration processes.
+|

 An advertisement in a newspaper is only considered an offer in the state where the paper is published.
 However, if more than two-thirds of the paper’s circulation is outside the state of publication, the advertisement is not considered an offer in any state.
 Since the Hometown Gazette is a local paper, assume that its distribution is primarily in the state of publication.

 Form ADV made simple